Milyor/CoffeeMachine-Kotlin-/README.md

-# Kotlin-Hyperskill
+# Kotlin Coffee Machine
-Projects created while learning how to develop apps using Kotlin on IntelliJ IDEA
+Coffee Machine created with Kotlin on IntelliJ IDEA Project was developed as part of Hyperskill Core program